jonahnm/GrapejuiceOS/README.md

 # GrapejuiceOS
-An Arch Based Linux Distro for running roblox compatibility layer "grapejuice"
+An Arch Based Linux Distro for auto configuring compatibility layer "wine" for Roblox